lucacastoro/pumpkins/README.md

-The Docker image is built on top of the jenkins image (https://hub.docker.com/_/jenkins/) and as such it exposes the 50000 and 8080 TCP ports, only the 8080 is needed to access the web interface so I would not bother accessing the 50000 as well.
+The Docker image is built on top of the jenkins image (https://hub.docker.com/_/jenkins/) and as such it exposes the 50000 and 8080 TCP ports, only the 8080 is needed to access the web interface so I would not bother exposing the 50000 as well.